dangarfield/beds-hackathon-2017/scenarios.md

 - Your booking system has proven highly effective & very popular.
 But, some customers would like to return some seats previously booked.
 Implement booking cancellation within the system.
 - You have also been asked to add a 'wait list' for seats on each excursion.
 So that when the coach is full a customer can register interest in obtaining one or more seats.
-- For this purpose - assume there is only one coach with 32 seats per excursion & that the customer initially always accepts & purchases the seats they have requested.
-Even though they might cancel their booking later.
+- For this purpose - assume there is only one coach with 32 seats per excursion & that the customer initially always accepts & purchases the seats they have requested even though they might cancel their booking later.
 - Implement the following business logic - choose suitable data structure(s) to support your algorithm:
   - If the incoming request is for less than the number of available seats - allocate seats to the requesting customer.
 This must be done in the order that the requests come in.
 Assume requests arrive one at a time.
   - If fewer seats are available than the number being requested - put the customer's request 'on hold' until sufficient seats become available.
 Do the same for all subsequent requests irrespective of whether the request could have been fulfilled (for example, when the next request is for fewer seats than are currently available).
 When seats are handed back (booking cancellation) and sufficient have become available - allocate the seats to the first requesting customer in the order they were originally requested.